harrydnewman/augmenting-final/README.md

 ``git remote add origin https://github.com/<your-username>/<your-repository-name>.git``

-To double check that the remote has been set up properly:
+To double check that the remote has been set up properly type:

 ``git remote -v``